 Examines strategic issues around developing and sustaining competitive advantage from information and information technology in the enterprise.
-Focuses on management information systems (IS), and the impact of information technology on strategy, knowledge management, organizational forms, and emerging technologies such as social media and customer relationship management.
+Focuses on management information systems (IS), and the impact of information technology on strategy, knowledge management, organizational forms, and emerging technologies such as big data, analytics, cloud, software as a service (SaaS), Internet of Things (IoT), social media, and customer relationship management.
 Students gain the skills needed to utilize information technologies as process enablers, change agents, and strategic facilitators.

-XM773 Strategic Integration and Implementation (3.75 cr.)
+XM773 Strategic Integration and Implementation